climate-innovation-hub/.github/profile/README.md

 This GitHub Organisation contains code and information relating to the CSIRO Climate Innovation Hub.

+Many of the repositories linked below are private and only visible to members of the Climate Innovation Hub GitHub Organisation.

 ## Active Respositories

 The following is a summary of the repositories in this GitHub Organisation that are in active use/development.